openedx-unsupported/devstack/README.rst

 devstack services by re-running ``make dev.provision`` or ``make dev.sync.provision`` as appropriate for your configuration.
 Note that if your branch has fallen significantly behind master, it may not include all of the migrations included in the database dump used by provisioning.
-In cases like this it's usually best to first rebase the branch onto master to get the missing migrations.
+In these cases, it's usually best to first rebase the branch onto master to get the missing migrations.